Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Introduction

-These components instantiate a single design rule, \textbf{Design-by-Projection (DbP)}, that encodes justified knowledge as model restrictions.
-Building on established semiparametric theory, we show that when justified knowledge defines a restricted statistical model, the efficiency bound in the restricted model is at most the bound in the baseline model (\cref{thm:model-restriction}); with cross-fitting, our estimators attain the surrogate information bound.
+Conceptually, CJE adopts the \emph{surrogate index} move \citep{AtheyChettyImbensKang2019}, learning $f(S,X) \approx \E[Y \mid S,X]$ from cheap proxies to expensive outcomes, and applies it to LLM evaluation with auditable transport diagnostics.
+These components instantiate a single design rule: encode justified knowledge as model restrictions (closed convex sets) and project onto them.
+Building on established semiparametric theory, we show that such restrictions can only reduce variance (\cref{thm:model-restriction}); with cross-fitting, our estimators attain the surrogate information bound.
+(Component names and technical details in \cref{sec:method}.)

-Beyond variance control, CJE includes a \textbf{mean transport test}: for each target policy $\pi'$ or time period, we test whether the mean residual $\E[Y - f(S,X)]$ is zero.
-This is a necessary condition for reusing a single calibration function across policies or over time; if it fails, surrogate-only evaluation is systematically biased.
+Beyond variance control, CJE includes a mean transport test that operationalizes the auditable assumption protocol: for each target policy $\pi'$ or time period, we test whether the mean residual $\E[Y - f(S,X)]$ is zero.
 In our Arena benchmark, the base-trained calibration transports cleanly to clone, premium, and prompt-engineered policies, but fails for an adversarial ``unhelpful'' policy, where mean residuals reveal a $-0.31$ level shift.
+When the test fails, the failure is \emph{visible and actionable}: either recalibrate with policy-specific data or refuse absolute value claims for that cell.

-\paragraph{The Arena benchmark.} We validate CJE on a large-scale benchmark: 4,961 Chatbot Arena prompts, five LLM policies (including an adversarial ``unhelpful'' policy), 13 estimators, and GPT-5 as oracle.
+\paragraph{The Arena benchmark.} We validate CJE on a large-scale benchmark: 4,961 Chatbot Arena prompts, five LLM policies (including an adversarial ``unhelpful'' policy), 13 estimators, and \texttt{gpt-5-2025-08-07} as oracle.
 Key findings: